amos-babu/personal-portfolio/README.md

 ## Deployment

 This portfolio can be deployed to platforms like **Netlify**, **Vercel**, or **GitHub Pages**.
 For example:
+The deployments is automated using github actions, any changes made are automatically deployed.

 ### Deploying to GitHub Pages: